-This report describes the methodology and results associated with the comprehensive ecosystem services mapping efforts implemented, as well as providing a summary on the capacity building efforts under the project.
-Chapter 2 presents the relevant geographical, climatological, environmental properties of the study area and provides a brief synthesis of previous ecosystem services assessments and key threats Chapter 3 presents the approach to the assignment..
-The resulting ecosystem services maps are provided in Chapter 4..
+This report describes the methodology and results associated with the comprehensive ecosystem services mapping efforts implemented, and summarizes the capacity building efforts under the project.
+Chapter 2 presents the relevant geographical, climatological, environmental properties of the study area and provides a brief synthesis of previous ecosystem services assessments and key threats.
+Chapter 3 presents the approach to the assignment.
+The resulting ecosystem services maps are provided in Chapter 4.
 Finally, Chapter 5 lists the main conclusions and recommendations regarding uptake of these maps in re-evaluating geographical boundaries of spatial units utilized in conservation policies.